SripathCh/Project4_M/README.md

 # Movie_review_analysis
-This is an assignment in the data mining course.
-All the students were asked to perform movie review analysis using k-means algorithm without using certain libraries
+This is an assignment in my course work,

+Objective: To implement K-Nearest-Neighbour Classifier to predict the sentiment for 18,000 reviews for various products provided in the test file (test_file.csv)